What types of nuts are safe for dogs?

-Eating hickory nuts can cause the same problems associated with the above-mentioned walnuts: gastric intestinal upset (stomach ache) or an intestinal obstruction.
+Eating hickory nuts can cause the same problems associated with the above-mentioned walnuts: gastric intestinal upset (stomach ache) or intestinal obstruction.

 Like walnuts, moldy hickory nuts can contain tremorgenic mycotoxins which can cause seizures or neurological symptoms.

-Feeding dogs pecans can cause an upset tummy in your dog and/or an obstruction.
+Feeding dogs pecans can cause an upset tummy in your dog and/or obstruction.
 Like walnuts, moldy pecans can contain tremorgenic mycotoxins which can cause seizures or neurological symptoms.

 CAN MY DOG EAT PISTACHIOS?

 Pistachios are rich in fat and can cause your dog to develop an upset stomach.
 In addition, repetitive eating of pistachios can cause pancreatitis in your dog, again, a very serious and expensive condition that can be fatal.